Logan, Utah: Geography

-According to the United States Census Bureau, the city has a total area of 48.0 sqkm, of which 46.5 sqkm is land and 1.5 sqkm, or 3.16%, is water.
+According to the United States Census Bureau, the city has an area of 48.0 sqkm, of which 46.5 sqkm is land and 1.5 sqkm, or 3.16%, is water.

 The city lies near the eastern edge of Cache Valley on the western slopes of the Bear River Mountains.
 Mount Logan rises to an elevation of 9710 ft immediately to the east, and south of Logan Canyon.
-The eastern portions of the city are constructed on top of shelf-like "benches", late Pleistocene sedimentary deposits created by the glacially fed Logan River feeding into the northern stretches of Lake Bonneville, building a "Gilbert-type" river delta over several thousand years.
-The Logan River later cut down through these sedimentary deposits following the draining of Lake Bonneville approximately 14,500 years ago.
+The eastern portions of the city are atop shelf-like "benches", late Pleistocene sedimentary deposits created by the glacially fed Logan River feeding into the northern stretches of Lake Bonneville, building a "Gilbert-type" river delta over several thousand years.
+The Logan River later cut down through these sedimentary deposits after the draining of Lake Bonneville about 14,500 years ago.
 This created a low-lying area with very steep slopes that reach into the rest of town and to the Logan River bottomlands.
-To the west of Logan lie flatlands that contain both farmland and marshes.
-To the north and south of Logan are rapidly growing residential suburbs.
+West of Logan lie flatlands that contain both farmland and marshes.
+North and south of Logan are rapidly growing residential suburbs.

+Climate

-Logan has a humid continental climate (Köppen: Dfa/Dfb) with very warm though usually dry summers and cold winters with moderate snowfall.
-Precipitation tends to be heaviest in the spring months.
-Like other areas in northern Utah, during mid-winter, high-pressure systems often situate themselves over Cache Valley, leading to strong temperature inversions.
-These temperature inversions trap cold air and pollutants and allow thick smog to accumulate in the valley about three percent of the time.
+Logan has a humid continental climate (Köppen: Dsa) with very warm and usually dry summers and cold winters with moderate snowfall.
+Precipitation tends to be heaviest in the spring.
+Like other areas in northern Utah, during mid-winter, high-pressure systems often form over Cache Valley, leading to strong temperature inversions that trap cold air and pollutants and allow thick smog to accumulate in the valley about three percent of the time.
 This reduces the air quality to unhealthy levels and can result in the worst air pollution levels in the U.S.